 Here’s one outlet in Old Town that I hadn’t seen before, but have now seen in different locations since.
 I didn’t even know what the heck this was!

 Night Time at Old Town Orlando

-Recently we visited on a Friday night.
-What a difference.
-Lots of folks, all the restaurants and attractions all lighted up, and antique car show, live band… lots of fun.
+Before we had always visited Old Town during the day.
+When we visited on a Friday night, what a difference?
+Lots of folks, all the restaurants and attractions all lighted up, and antique car show, live bands… lots of fun.

 Are you nostalgic for the “old days” with the now-classic cars of your youth rolling down main street, and on display?
 Take in the Old Town USA “Cruise Nights” for vintage automobiles.

 One of the two newer rides we saw at Old Town Orlando this year was the Vomatron.
 What’s that you say?
 Have a look at the photo below, and then we’ll explain.

 The pink rectangle you see at the top right of the photo is one end of a giant, 200 foot arm that rotates at up to 70 MPH.
 The little item you see at the bottom of the pink rectangle is actually a free spinning car, holding two riders.
 There is another at the other end of the 200′ arm.
 Around and around you go, car spinning, end of arm moving at up to 70 MPH, passengers undergoing up to 5 G’s of force.

 Here’s what it looks like in operation.